Integrate Y 1 Y 2

 Q1: What if y1 and y2 have different units?

 A1: Before integration, you must convert y1 and y2 to compatible units.
-For example, if y1 is in kilograms and y2 is in grams, convert both to either kilograms or grams before performing any arithmetic operations.
+Here's one way to look at it: if y1 is in kilograms and y2 is in grams, convert both to either kilograms or grams before performing any arithmetic operations.

 Q2: How do I handle missing data?